cerebralnomad/Recipe-Scribe/README.md

 This will cause the program to use the recipe name as written for the filename, including spaces and capital letters.

-Any changes to the configuration require you to restart the application for them to take effect, as the config file is read at program launch.
+Any changes to the configuration will trigger a program restart so they take effect immediately.

 Blank lines in the ingredients list will not have a bullet point.
 To omit the bullet point from a line of text in the ingredients list, begin the line with a period (.).
 The period will be removed automatically when saving the file.

+Likewise, any line in the Directions beginning withe a period will not be indented.
+This allows you to include Notes or Links in the directions without having them indented, making the saved file look better.

 ### Ingredients Example
 If you enter: